enclave-networks/terraform-provider-enclave/docs/resources/dns_record.md

 - `systems` - (Optional) A list of system IDs this Record will apply to.

 - `notes` - (Optional) Notes about this DNS Record.

+## Attributes

+The following additional attributes are available for all DNS Records:

+- `fqdn` - The fully-qualified domain name of the record, including the zone name.